SLywnow/slywnow_basic/README.md

 # What is that?
 SLywnow basic is main library for any SLywnow's assets, like SLM, AutoLang e.tc.
 To use it type `using SLywnow` in your script.
+Asset also include [ZipUtil](https://github.com/tsubaki/UnityZip "ZipUtil").

 # Save system
 ### How it works